-Because occupations involving physical labor dominate the local economy, Turkey is generally considered to be a blue-collar town.
-75.68% of the Turkey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Turkey is a blue-collar town, with 75.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Turkey is a town of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Turkey who work in management occupations (10.14%), office and administrative support (9.46%), and maintenance occupations (2.03%).

-Turkey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Turkey doesn't have a public transportation system that people use for their commute.

 The per capita income in Turkey in 2022 was $18,240, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $72,960 for a family of four.